xibodevelopment/backupwordpress/readme/readme-footer.txt

   * This is a critical update.
 Fixes a bug in the core backup library.
 Please update immediately.

 == Changelog ==

+## 3.2.5 / 2015-04-29

+* Fixes an issue when evaluating expression with empty
+* Fixes a fatal error on PHP 5.3
+* Displays other notices
+* Updates stable tag
+* Adds some escaping and sanitizing
+* Defines plugins dir for different environments
+* Adds tests for activation and deactivation hooks
+* Adds a debugging function for tests
+* Symlinks plugin into tests dir
+* Splits out deactivation code into separate functions
+* Fixes activation and deactivation hooks not being fired
+* Exclude backups folder from size calculation
+* Fixes a misplaced parenthesis
+* Fixes how error messages are bubbled up
+* get home path should return defined value
+* Removes redundant exclude statement as CVS folders are excluded by default
+* Adds a flag parameter to allow get_files to return all files including default excludes

 ### 3.2.4 / 2015-04-01